shimadasoftware/data-analysis-path/course 3/concepts.md

 ### External data
 Data that lives and is generated outside of an organization.

+### Data model
+A model that is used for organizing data elements and how they relate to one another.

+### Data elements
+Pieces of information, such as people’s names, account numbers, and addresses.

 ### Structured data
 Data organized in a certain format such as rows and columns.
 Example: Spreadsheets and relational databases.

 ### Unstructured data
 Data that is not organized in any easily identifiable manner.
-Example: Audio and video files.
+Examples:
+- Audio files
+- Video files
+- Emails
+- Photos
+- Social media

+## Module 2